filecoin-project/statediff/cmd/stateql/README.md

 The `AllOf` filtering limits parsing to help with errors a bit.
 The table of which number a method corresponds to can be found in the top level of [this repo](https://github.com/filecoin-project/statediff/blob/master/messageparams.go#L25).

-A parameterized query for a Miner's Owner
+A parameterized query for a specific Miner's Owner
 ```graphql
 query Query($addr: RawAddress!) {
   Height(at: -1) {